 - Browse financial activity, including access to listings of invoice and payment histories.

 Create a financial profile for your Altium account, including associated payment methods, to be able to use Altium's Online Payments facility.

 This functionality puts you, as an administrator for your Altium account, in the driving seat – providing the means to keep the payment of subscriptions for your organization's licenses up-to-date.
 Streamlined, secure payment online, without having to contact your usual sales channel.

-Main Page: SSO Setup
+Main Page: Authentication